 Whatever your age there is a MĒ TA WĒ TĀN program for you.
 MĒ TA WĒ TĀN programs are a fun way for all ages to get active in sport, culture and recreation.
-Whether you are Kokum sharing your stories at the Kokum's sharing circle or taking a class with an Indigenous instructor or learning the art of Indigenous drums and song, attending a MĒ TA WĒ TĀN class means you’ll meet others with similar cultural interests, learn more about the Indigenous traditions, and get active in an environment that helps you learn the tools to a healthier lifestyle and staying active.
+Whether you a tiny tot learning how to jig, taking a class with an Indigenous instructor, or learning the art of Indigenous drums and song, attending a MĒ TA WĒ TĀN class means you’ll meet others with similar cultural interests, learn more about the Indigenous traditions, and get active in an environment that helps you learn the tools to a healthier lifestyle and staying active.
 You’ll always feel welcome and have loads of fun at the City of Saskatoon’s MĒ TA WĒ TĀN programs.
 Poster.

 New MĒ TA WĒ TĀN Programs for 2020!

 Indigenous Traditional Games - Learn to play traditional Indigenous games and the cultural significance behind them.

 Free!
 For ages 10 to 14 years, the MĒ TA WĒ TĀN youth centres are the perfect gathering place to get active, meet new friends, and have some fun in the evening.
 Poster.